zcyjn233/Canadian-Grocery-Price-Data-Analysis/README.md

 ## Statement on LLM usage

-Aspects of the code were written with the help of the chatgpt tool, Codriver.
+Aspects of the code were written with the help of the chatgpt tool.
 The abstract and introduction were written with the help of chatgpt and the entire chat history is available in other/llms/usage.txt.